 What is the Curly Girl Method?

-When it comes to growing healthy and natural hair, one of the most effective techniques is the Curly Girl Method.
-The Curly Girl Method is a hair care regimen developed in 2001 by Lorraine Massey and was created to help people with curly hair grow the healthiest natural hair possible.
+When it comes to growing healthy and natural hair, one of the most effective techniques is the Curly Girl Method (CG).
+The CG Method is a hair care regimen developed in 2001 by Lorraine Massey and was created to help people with curly hair grow the healthiest natural hair possible.

 Since curly hair is prone to frizz, dryness, and damage, her method is gentle and gives hair the best opportunity to grow without being prone to damaging chemicals.
 Her method is for all hair types whether African American Hair, Caucasian hair or anywhere in between.